martintara/creepy/src/README.md

         return theta1, theta2, theta3

-    def move_parallel(self, x_global_fixed, y_start, y_distance, z, step=5, delay=0.1):
+       def move_parallel(self, x_offset_from_origin, y_start, y_distance, z, step=5, delay=0.1):
         """
-        Moves the leg along a line parallel to the global y-axis at a fixed global x position, compensating for the offset angle to follow the y-axis direction of leg 1.
+        Moves the leg along a line parallel to the global y-axis, at a fixed x offset from the origin.

         Parameters:
-        x_global_fixed (float): The global x-coordinate for this leg’s movement. y_start (float): The starting y-coordinate in the global coordinate system. y_distance (float): The distance to move along the y-axis (positive or negative). z (float): The fixed z-coordinate.
+        x_offset_from_origin (float): The x-distance from the origin in the global coordinate system. y_start (float): The starting y-coordinate in the global coordinate system. y_distance (float): The distance to move along the y-axis (positive or negative). z (float): The fixed z-coordinate.